DenishaDobariya/Movie_Management/README.md

 node_modules :  To avoid uploading large and unnecessary files to the repository.

-.env :  To protect sensitive information like API keys and database credentials.
+.env :  To protect sensitive information like API keys and database credentials..

 # 🛠️ Technologies: